SuperReal: Pop Art from the AGO Collection

 JOIN THE CONVERSATION ONLINE

-Pop artists of the 1960s didn’t just document the popular; they confronted it.
+The Pop artists on display in the Edmond G. Odette Family Gallery didn’t just document the popular; they confronted it.
 To quote painter James Rosenquist, “I’m amazed and excited and fascinated about the way things are thrust at us… things larger than life, the impact of things thrown at us.”
 Artists analyzed the effect on the human psyche of mass media, of celebrity culture and of the immediate access everyone seemed to have to a wealth of new products and information.
 The result: the use of everyday objects, huge pictures and grossly inflated reproductions in surprising materials.
 With these strategies, Pop art managed to lay bare the insatiable materialism, gluttony and excessive visual stimulation of this new world.

 Visit the Gallery, look at the works, and share your responses on Facebook, Twitter or Instagram using #AGOasks.